Do Go On - 350 - Arctic Badass Peter Freuchen

 That's a lot of work.

-It was nine questions and then the tenth was,
+This was nine questions, and then the 10th was.

 Anytime.

-Our team reached the local finals of this year's trivia season and that's a fact and a brag in parts because of
+Our team reached the local finals of this year's trivia season,

-gonna remember that forever whenever someone asks a question in the fact quota question section we
+Whenever someone asks a question in the fact quote of question section,

 I do not.